GuccioGucci/yoke/docs/EXTRA.md

 terraform apply
 ```

-So the only change, in respect to previous example, is to pick the proper task definition, accordingly to `bootstrap`.
+So the only change, in respect to previous example, is to pick the proper task definition family, accordingly to `bootstrap`.

 * `module.tf`
 ```